abpio/abp-commercial-docs/en/modules/language-management.md

 #### Languages

-Languages page is used to manage languages in the system.
+The languages page is used to manage languages in the system.

 ![language-management-languages-page](../images/language-management-languages-page.png)